MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-release-notes-1904.md

 - Updated Azure Linux Agent version 2.2.38.0.
 This support allows customers to maintain consistent Linux images between Azure and Azure Stack.

 - Changes to the update logs in the operator portal.
 Requests to retrieve successful update logs are no longer available.
-Failed update logs, because they are actionable for diagnostics are still available for download.
+Failed update logs, because they are actionable for diagnostics, are still available for download.

 ### Fixes